 "What about complex logic that genuinely needs code?"

 Real policies have a long tail of edge cases that benefit from a Python escape hatch: a custom feature engineered from five raw fields, a call to an internal microservice for fraud signals, a bespoke integration with a niche bureau.
-Floowed Decisioning Canvas supports custom code nodes for the 5% that genuinely need it.
+The Floowed Decisioning Engine supports custom code nodes for the 5% that genuinely need it.
 The other 95% of the policy stays in plain English, owned by credit, where it belongs.

 FAQ